Reddit API in Python: The Complete No-PRAW Tutorial (2026)

 )

-return r.json()["data"]
+return r.json()["posts"]

-mentions = search_reddit("\"my product name\"")
+mentions = search_reddit('"my product name"')

 sort accepts relevance, top, new, comments.
 For brand monitoring, combine new sort with a polling loop.

-Get a user profile
+Get a User Profile

 def get_user(username: str):